m-reiter/klima/INSTALL_en.md

 ### Granting group write permissions for USB devices (for the power strip)

-In standard Raspbian installation, only root is allowed to write to USB devices.
+In a standard Raspbian installation, only root is allowed to write to USB devices.
 To avoid inflationary use of sudo, I created a udev rule that also gives write permissions to group usb.
 You can install this rule as follows:

     $ sudo cp /opt/klima/misc/99-usbgroup.rules /etc/udev/rules.d/